ClarkLabUCB/NewEraPumps_Python3/README.md

 ![example pump image](/pump_control_gui.png)

-For every pump tethered into the system., a line appears with a drop down menu to select for a 1 mL, 3mL, 5 mL, or 10 mL syringe, an editable field to name the contents of the pump, an editable field to input a nominal (positive or negative integer) flowrate, a drop down menu to choose between units of uL/hr and mL/hour, its nominal current flow rate, the units of the current flow rate, and a **Prime** button, which will set the flow rate of that pump to 10,000 uL/hour.
+For every pump tethered into the system., a line appears with the assigned pump number, a drop down menu to select for a 1 mL, 3 mL, 5 mL, or 10 mL Becton Dickinson syringe, an editable field to name the contents of the pump, an editable field to input a nominal (positive or negative integer) flowrate, its nominal current flow rate, the units of the current flow rate, and a **Prime** button, which will set the flow rate of that pump to 10,000 uL/hour.
 If the pump has a positive flow rate (out of the syringe), the flow will be shown as positive, if the pump has a negative flow rate (into the syringe), the flow will be shown as negative.
 At the top of the GUI are the **Run/Update** button and the **Stop** button. **Run/Update** will set the the flow rates of the connected pumps to the user-sepecified flowrates, **Stop** will set the flow rates of all pumps to 0. **IMPORTANT** In order to change the syringe size or units you need to **Stop** all pumps, then change the syringe size or units and then press **Run/Update** again.
 You **CANNOT** simply change the syringe size/units and press **Run/Update**.

+#### Assign Pump Syringe Size
+The software is calibrated to run the user-input flow rates at 4 different Becton Dickinson (BD) syringe sizes: 1 mL, 3 mL, 5 mL, or 10 mL.
+The default syringe size is 1 mL.
+To change the the syringe size for any given pump, first press **Stop**. **WARNING**: It is extremeley important to press stop and stop all pumps before changing syringe size; if you change syringe size will the pumps are running, the software will **NOT** recognize the change in syringe size and assume the flow rate is still based on the assigned syringe size when the pumps were first started.
+After you have pressed **Stop**, you can click the **Syringe** size drop-down menu and select the correct syringe size.
+The syringe size for any given pump will remain the same until **Stop** is pressed again or the program is closed.

-#### Assign Pump Fluid Names
+#### Assign Pump Content Names
-Assign pump fluid names by clicking the edit field next pump and entering the name of the pump fluid (e.g. oil, buffer, etc.)
+Assign pump content names by clicking the edit field next pump and entering the name of the pump content (e.g. oil, buffer, etc.).
+This name will remain the same until re-edited or the program is closed.

-#### Change the Flow Rate
+#### Assign the Flow Rate
+All flow rates will be in uL/hour.
+To set the flow rate of a pump, click the edit field under "flow rate" for any given pump and enter your desired flow rate in uL/hour.
+The flow rate for the pump will not change until you click **Run/Update**.
+The current set flow rate of any given pump can be seen under the "Current flow rate" column.

+#### Priming Pumps
+Pressing the **Prime** button for any pump will immediately set the flow rate of that pump to 10,000 uL/hr and start the pump.
+Essentially, it is equal to typing in 10,000 into the "Flow rate" column and then pressing **Run/Update**.
+To stop priming a pump, press **Stop**, which will stop all pumps.

 ## Alternative Execution Methods